oasisprotocol/oasis-core/docs/development-setup/building.md

 # Building

-This section contains a description of steps required to build Oasis Core.
+This chapter contains a description of steps required to build Oasis Core.
 Before proceeding, make sure to look at the [prerequisites] required for running an Oasis Core environment.